Invoca/developer-docs/source/api_documentation/transactions_api/_intro.rst

   * - start_after_transaction_id=
     - Transaction_id to start retrieving after.
 This should be the last value retrieved previously.
 Default (or empty string) means start at the oldest.

+  * - include_custom_columns=
+    - 1 to include Custom Data Fields in the response.
+Default is 0.

+  * - include_columns=
+    - A comma separated list of columns you only want to see in the response.

+  * - exclude_columns=
+    - A comma separated list of the columns you want to remove from the response.

   * - column_separator=
     - [.csv format only] Separator between columns.
 Default is , for comma-separated values.
 (Can be set to any other separator like \| for pipe-separated values or %09 for tab-separated values.)